 business by investing a large amount of money in the business proportionate

 to the size of the business itself.
 In addition, the business should have

 the capacity to generate sufficient income to provide a living for the

-- He or she must be attempting to enter the U.S. only to build the investment
+- The investor must be attempting to enter the U.S. only to build the investment

-- The investor must show at least 50 percent ownership of the business;
+- The investor must show at least 50% ownership of the business.

 - The business must meet legal requirements for doing business in its jurisdiction.

 Separate qualifications exist for employees of treaty investors seeking